zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>

 # 🔧 Skills
+As a researcher and engineer, I have developed comprehensive full-stack skills in bio-mechatronics, which I have further refined through hands-on experience in various projects.

 - **Mechanical**:
     - CAD (Solidworks, AutoCAD, FreeCAD, iSight), Simulation (Abaqus, Adams)
     - Rapid Prototyping (3D Printing (FDM and SLA), Laser Cutting)